Yan-XuanHui/SVM-S-CN/README.md

 # SVM-S
-Classification algorithm for symbolic data
+SVM-S is a novel classification algorithm for symbolic data rewritten from LibSVM.
+The source codes are written with MATLAB.